Holistic Periodontal Treatments in Morrisville, Pennsylvania

 What is the difference between gingivitis and periodontitis?

 +Gingivitis and periodontitis are two different stages of periodontal disease.
 Gingivitis is characterized by red, swollen gums that may bleed easily when brushing or flossing.
-This condition is usually reversible with good oral hygiene and regular professional cleanings by a periodontal dentist.
+This condition is usually reversible with good oral hygiene and regular professional cleanings.
 If left untreated, gingivitis can advance to periodontitis.
 Periodontitis affects the tissue and bone that support the teeth, leading to the gums pulling away from the teeth.
 Over time, periodontitis can cause teeth to loosen or lead to tooth loss.

-How often do I need to see a periodontal dentist?
+How often do I need to see a dentist for periodontal treatments?

-+The frequency of visits to a periodontal dentist depends on your oral health status and the severity of your periodontal condition.
-If you have been diagnosed with periodontal disease or are at high risk for developing it, a periodontal dentist may recommend more frequent check-ups and cleanings every 3–4 months instead of the standard 6-month interval.
++The frequency of visits to your dentist depends on your oral health status and the severity of your periodontal condition.
+If you have been diagnosed with periodontal disease or are at high risk for developing it, your dentist may recommend more frequent check-ups and cleanings every 3–4 months instead of the standard 6-month interval.

 If you’re living with painful, swollen, or bleeding gums, don’t hesitate to contact Pearly Whites Dental Care.